 Flooding traps 1,000 people in Death Valley park

-Flash flooding in Death Valley National Park caused by heavy rains on Friday buried cars, forced authorities to close all roads into and out of the park, and trapped about 1,000 people, authorities said.
+Flash flooding in Death Valley National Park caused by heavy rains on Friday buried cars, forced authorities to close all roads into and out of the park, and trapped regarding 1,000 people, authorities said.

 The park, which is located near the California-Nevada border, received at least 1.7 inches (4.3 centimeters) of rain in the Furnace Creek area, which park officials said represented “the rain of a whole year in a single morning”.